A Detailed Guide on Ecommerce Transactional Emails

 Typically, transactional emails use APIs or SMTP integration for sending emails.
 Due to this reason, they typically require a developer who can set up a system for sending coded templates to particular recipients depending on selected actions.

 The primary difference between transactional emails and bulk emails is that transactional emails are sent after a commercial event or transaction, while bulk emails are hard-core promotional.
 Transaction emails are sent to specific recipients, but bulk emails can reach multiple recipients.
+Another point in transactional email vs bulk email is the schedule- while bulk emails are scheduled depending on various other metrics like open rate timings, promotions, CTR; transactional emails are sent right after purchase.

 Jurisdictions across the globe specify different requirements for transactional emails and bulk emails.
 While some jurisdictions consider emails with promotional content as marketing emails, others consider an only event or transaction-triggered emails as transactional emails.
 Overall, it's worth remembering that bulk or marketing emails should essentially boast an unsubscribe mechanism.
 Thus, if you are including any promotional content in transaction emails, you should do it carefully.

-Top 5 Use Cases of Transactional Email
+Top 5 Use Cases of Ecommerce Transactional Email

 Order Confirmation Emails

-This is the most known type of transactional email.
+This is the most known type of ecommerce transactional email.
 As the name suggests, they are sent when a transaction takes place.
-Put simply, when buyers get an email that confirms online purchases, you can call it an order confirmation email.
+Put simply, when customers get an email that confirms online purchases, you can call it an order confirmation email.
 These emails usually include PDFs, ebooks, or similar downloadable elements.

 However, it's worth keeping in mind that not every confirmation email relates to monetary transactions.
 RSVPs or new account sign-ups also involve the receipt of confirmation emails as they verify that the registration or sign-up has been done successfully.